lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## The python interpreter

 Let's bring up the Python interpreter.
-This is what it looks like on cygwin - linux is pretty similar:
+You do this by starting IDLE on your windows machine.
+This is what you see when you open the program: !!!
 ```python
    Python 2.7.3 (default, Dec 18 2012, 13:50:09)
    [GCC 4.5.3] on cygwin